Chemjg/X-DILiver/README.md

 * `smiles`: The SMILES string representation of each molecule in the dataset.

-You can find our training dataset for model training on the X-DILiver webserver [Download](xdiliver.lile.bio).
+You can find our training dataset for model training on the X-DILiver webserver [Download]([xdiliver.lile.bio](http://xdiliver.lile.bio/)).

 ### Local Installation Requirements